The author with the first paper proof of the book.

 Text, illustrations, photography, front cover design and page layouts by Anatoly Zak.
 All rights reserved.

-After many years of work, I completed writing, illustrating and designing a book on the history of Russian plans for space exploration.
-It was published by Apogee Prime (ISBN 978-1926837-25-3).
+After many years of work, I completed writing, illustrating and designing a book on the history of Russian space program.
+It was published by Apogee Prime (ISBN 978-1926837-25-3)

 "RUSSIA IN SPACE" in the media:

 "RUSSIA IN SPACE" on popular web forums and book sites: